-- · Qualifications in the Welsh Baccalaureate; - · Wider Key Skills; - Essential Skills Wales; - Principal Learning (Creative and Media), offered by OCR or WJEC; - Provision within the Quality Assured Lifelong Learning Pillar of the CQFW; - GCSEs, A Levels or National Diplomas in media-related subjects; - Direct progression and credit transfer opportunities from particular vocational qualifications, such as the Level 2 or 3 Certificate in Preparing to Work in Creative Media and other qualifications offered by OCR and Pearson qualifications at entry level, level 1 and level 2 are encouraged routes for progression, especially those which incorporate creative and digital skills development; - Foundation Apprenticeships, particularly in creative or digital skills development subjects.
+- · Qualifications in the Welsh Baccalaureate; - · Wider Key Skills; - Essential Skills Wales: - Principal Learning (Creative and Media), offered by OCR or WJEC; - Provision within the Quality Assured Lifelong Learning Pillar of the CFQW; - GCSEs, A Levels or National Diplomas in media-related subjects; - Direct progression and credit transfer opportunities from particular vocational qualifications, such as the Level 2 or 3 Certificate in Preparing to Work in Creative Media and other qualifications offered by OCR and Pearson qualifications at entry level, level 1 and level 2 are encouraged routes for progression, especially those which incorporate creative and digital skills development; - Foundation Apprenticeships, particularly in creative or digital skills development subjects.

-For the level 4 pathway, in addition to the examples listed above, the following may also apply:
+For the Higher Apprenticeship in Creative and Digital Media (Level 4), in addition to the examples listed above, the following may also apply:

-- Completed a level 3 Apprenticeship in Creative and Digital Media or IT or Marketing or Social and Digital Marketing; - Achieved QCF Awards, Certificates or Diplomas at level 3 in Media related subjects.
+- Completed a Level 3 Apprenticeship in Creative and Digital Media or IT Professional or Social and Digital Marketing; - Achieved Awards, Certificates or Diplomas at Level 3 in Media related subjects.